yininghase/multi-agent-control/README.md

 ![image](./images/Attention_Visualization_Tool.png)

-Clicking and draging the vehicle or target can change the position of it.
-Clicking and scrolling the vehicle or target can change the orientation of it.
+To change the position of the vehicle/destination/obstacle, left click on it and move the mouse.

+To change the orientation of the vehicle/destination, left click on it and move the scroll wheel of the mouse.

-Moving the slider on the bar can change the corresponding velocity of the vehicle.
+To change the velocity of a vehicle, move the slider of the bar corresponding to that vehicle.

-Clicking and draging the obstacle can change the position of it.
-Clicking and scrolling the obstacle can change the size of it.
+To change the size of the obstacle, left click on it and move the scroll wheel of the mouse.

-You can also change the number of vehicle and num of obstacle in the scene by modifying the problem collection in [configuration](./configs/visualize_attention.yaml#L23)
+You can also change the number of vehicles and obstacles in the scene by modifying the list [here](./configs/visualize_attention.yaml#L23).
+By default, it is 5 vehicles and 0 obstacle.